zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/readme.rst

         <binary infile> \
         <signed binary outfile>

-The ``load address`` is the logical address in the RSS memory map to which BL2 will load the image.
-RSS FW expects the first host image to be loaded to address ``0x70000000`` (the beginning of the RSS ATU host access region), and each subsequent host image to be loaded at an offset of ``0x1000000`` from the previous image.
-The RSS ATU should be configured to map these logical addresses to the physical addresses in the host system that the images need to be loaded to.
+The ``load address`` is the logical address in the RSE memory map to which BL2 will load the image.
+RSE FW expects the first host image to be loaded to address ``0x70000000`` (the beginning of the RSE ATU host access region), and each subsequent host image to be loaded at an offset of ``0x1000000`` from the previous image.
+The RSE ATU should be configured to map these logical addresses to the physical addresses in the host system that the images need to be loaded to.